 From the example above, microcopy is simply a short and catchy sentence that is meant to direct the user on what to do.
 It comes as a warning or an encouragement to act with immediate effect.
 Such phrases play a significant role in the user experience.
 It can bring out positive or negative results.
 So, be careful about how you use them.

 You may wonder, where are such phrases use?
-Well, there many applicable areas where microcopy can be used including Newsletters, Form instructions, opt-in forms, buttons, form fields, Error (404) Pages, menu navigation, loading screens among many more.
+Well, there many applicable areas where microcopy can be used including Newsletters, Form instructions, opt-in forms, buttons, form fields, Error (404) Pages, website menu navigation, loading screens among many more.

 When users visit your software and websites on a daily basis, microcopy plays a significant role to keep a positive conversation moving on.
 Some users visit your pages for productivity purposes while others have no particular reasons for visiting your sites.
 So, what is the role of microcopy design to improve the customer user experience?
 Let us explore.